meiruni/MIMFormer/README.md

 ## 2. Data Preparation:

 - Download the CAVE dataset from <a href="https://www1.cs.columbia.edu/CAVE/databases/multispectral">here</a>.
-- Download the PU dataset from <a href="[Hyperspectral Remote Sensing Scenes - Grupo de Inteligencia Computacional (GIC) (ehu.eus)](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)">here</a>.
+- Download the PU dataset from <a href="https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes">here</a>.
 - Download the WDCM dataset from <a href="[MSST-Net/README.md at main · jx-mzc/MSST-Net · GitHub](https://github.com/jx-mzc/MSST-Net/blob/main/README.md)">here</a>.
--  the real remote sensing dataset ZY1E, which was used in this study, has been completely uploaded and can be accessed through the following link: [ZY1E](https://pan.baidu.com/s/10KHvZowrlPpB3nFlyRRt3g code: ZY1E).
-The extraction code to access the dataset is 7g68, and it is publicly available
+-  the real remote sensing dataset ZY1E, which was used in this study, has been completely uploaded and can be accessed through the following link: [ZY1E](https://pan.baidu.com/s/10KHvZowrlPpB3nFlyRRt3g).
+The extraction code to access the dataset is ZY1E, and it is publicly available

 ## 3. How to do